efarish/portfolio/mobile/kivy_gps_tracker/README.md

 THIS IS A WORK-IN-PROGRESS

 This project demonstrates using Python, AWS, and Kivy (a cross-platform GUI framework for Python) to implement a mobile device tracker.
-The AWS highlights include a RESTFul API web service implemented using CloudFormation, CodePipeline, API Gateway, a Lambda Authorizer, ECS, FastAPI, and SQLAlchemy.
-A mobile client app is implemented using Kivy.
-Once installed, the app calls the web service to report its GSP location and to retrieve the locations of any other mobile device logged into the appliacation.
-The device locations are then displayed on an interactive map.
+Highlights include:

+* A RESTFul API web service implemented using FastAPI
+* IaC using CloudFormation
+* CI/CD using CodePipeline
+* HTTP and WebSocket API Gateways
+* AWS Lambda functions including an API Gateway Authorizer
+* ECS integration with API Gateway
+* Using SQLAlchemy for SQLite persistence
+* A Kivy mobile app which calls the API web service
+* PyTest for unit testing

+The Kivy mobile app reports its GSP location to an application stack deployed to AWS stack.
+The mobile app uses Kivy Garden MapView to visualize the device location and any other device logged into the service.

 I made some architecture decisions to reduce the cost of deploying this app to AWS:

 * Cloud Map instead of an ALB is used integrate API Gateway and ECS.
-* A single ECS task is provisioned.
-* SQLite is used for data storage.
 * To avoid the expense of a NAT Gateway, all resources are deployed to a single public subnet.

 A couple of additional notes:

 * Lambdas deployed to a public subnet have no internet access so VPC Interface Endpoints are used to access AWS services.
 * The ECS service is secured by using its security group to restrict inbound access to API Gateway, Cloud Map, and Lambda.
 * Some of the AWS services used were for self-didactic teaching.
+For example:
-For example, a Lambda Authorizer was included to experiment with securing an API Gateway.
-ECS and FastAPI are used to implement the endpoints instead of Lambda Functions.
+  * A Lambda Authorizer was included to experiment with securing an API Gateway.
+  * ECS and FastAPI are used to implement the endpoints instead of Lambda Functions.
+  * SQLite and SQLAlchemy are used to experiment with Python RDBMS persistence.

 A final note on costs.
 For small ECS clusters, the AWS cost for public IPs and VPC endpoints is less than that of NAT gateways.
 Furthermore, an application load balancer is more expensive than Cloud Map.
 For larger clusters, this is probably not true.